Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Introduction

 \textbf{Acknowledgements.} This work is based on Chapter 3 of my PhD thesis at Columbia University.
 I am very grateful to Johan de Jong, my former thesis advisor, for guiding this project and for countless inspiring discussions.
-Ching-Li Chai read my thesis very carefully and provided many invaluable corrections and remarks; I think him.
-I also thank Marco d'Addezio, Hélène Esnault and Ambrus Pál for discussions on the subject of this article.
-During my time at Freie Universität Berlin I have been funded by an NSF postdoctoral fellowship, Grant No. DMS-1605825.
+Ching-Li Chai read my thesis very carefully and provided many valuable corrections and remarks; I thank him.
+I also thank Marco d'Addezio, Hélène Esnault, and Ambrus Pál for discussions on the subject of this article.
+I thank the anonymous referee, who provided helpful comments on the article.
+This work was partially funded by an NSF postdoctoral fellowship, Grant No. DMS-1605825.